soolar/CONSUME.ash/README.md

 * Handle chocolates
 * Handle pvp fight generation
 * Improve item price calculation (compare to cost of making, among other things)
+* Consider spice melange and such
+* Consider mayonnaise
+* Probably much more I haven't though of yet